Your personalized breast cancer risk assessment is now available at Lake Medical Imaging

 Who Can Benefit and How?

-Both men and women benefit from learning if they have hereditary cancer risk.
+Both men and women benefit from learning if they have breast cancer risk.
 Results of genetic testing can help determine if someone has a higher risk of developing different types of cancer, including breast, ovarian, colorectal, uterine, pancreatic, prostate, stomach and melanoma, among others.
 A patient’s personal and family history provides critical information to help providers manage cancer risks through screening and prevention strategies.
 These provide your physician with the information she or he requires to advise you on appropriate treatment decisions.

 According to national guidelines, women with an increased risk for breast cancer should consider earlier and/or more frequent breast cancer screenings via mammograms, and in some situations, with breast MRI/contrast-enhanced mammography.